How to plan a funeral or tangi

 If you’re unsure of what should be worn, the traditional attire for a funeral is black formalwear.
 Bright colours or flashy prints are usually avoided as they can be seen as disrespectful.
 However, keep in mind that every funeral is different and will depend on your preferences.
 It’s not uncommon to see some funerals with a more casual dress code nowadays.

-If a tangi will be held, there may be a particular dress code required at the Marae.
-This is usually dark-coloured formal clothing.
+If a tangi will be held, there may also be a particular dress code required at the Marae.
+If you're unsure about what to wear, it's best to ask.

 Start planning today

 Planning a funeral can be stressful, especially if you’re making arrangements for your own farewell.
 The last thing anyone should worry about during this time is how the funeral will be paid for or the long-term financial impact it can leave behind.

 Taking out insurance such as Seniors Funeral Insurance could be one thing to consider as a way to make things much easier for your loved ones as it gives them up to $30,000 to carry out your final wishes, without worrying about the financial impact.
 Get a quote today to cross one extra thing off your funeral planning checklist.

 Considering funeral insurance?